 Edrophonium chloride blocks an enzyme that breaks down acetylcholine, the chemical that transmits signals from your nerve endings to your muscle receptor sites.

 If you have a droopy eyelid, your doctor might place a bag filled with ice on your eyelid.
 After two minutes, your doctor removes the bag and analyzes your droopy eyelid for signs of improvement.

 A blood test might reveal the presence of abnormal antibodies that disrupt the receptor sites where nerve impulses signal your muscles to move.

 In this nerve conduction study, doctors attach electrodes to your skin over the muscles to be tested.
 Doctors send small pulses of electricity through the electrodes to measure the nerve's ability to send a signal to your muscle.

-To diagnose myasthenia gravis, doctors will test the nerve many times to see if its ability to send signals worsens with fatigue.
+To diagnose myasthenia gravis, doctors will test the nerve repeatedly to see if its ability to send signals worsens with fatigue.

 Single-fiber electromyography (EMG)

-Your doctor may order a CT scan or an MRI to check if there's a tumor or other abnormality in your thymus.
+Your doctor might order a CT scan or an MRI to check if there's a tumor or other abnormality in your thymus.